martindbp/lazybug/README.md

 ### Discourse API

 Comments on a show topic is accessed directly from the frontend by the api at `discourse.lazybug.api/t/{topic_id}.json`.
+To enable this the `https://lazybug.ai` has to be added to acceptable CORS origins in the Discourse Admin UI.

 ## Docker